BrittaRude/BrittaRude.github.io/inputs_about/_posts/2021-08-12-britta-rude-research.md

 ---
 layout: post
 title: "Research"
-date: 2021-08-12
+date: 2021-12-16
 image: /images/Explore.jpg
 ---

 ## Academic Work in Progress

-- Britta Rude, 2020.
+- Britta Rude.
 "Can we grow with our children?
 The effects of an integrated early childhood development program."
 [Video](https://www.youtube.com/watch?v=SXlIEZ14MZk)

-- Yvonne Giesing & Nadzeya Laurentsyeva & Britta Rude, 2020.
-“Technological Change and the Demand for Immigration“, part of the EU H2020 project PILLARS.
+- Yvonne Giesing & Britta Rude.
+“Industry 4.0 - A war of talent or a race of the displaced“, part of the EU H2020 project PILLARS.

-- Ilpo Kauppinen & Michele Battisti & Britta Rude, 2020.
-"Leading the way towards less discrimination and more diversity?
-The power of more diversity in leadership."
+- Ilpo Kauppinen & Michele Battisti & Britta Rude.
+"Backlashing metoo?
+Triggering down the conversation on gender-based violence and men’s rights online."

-- Britta Rude, 2020.
-"The effects of deforestation on poverty and household well-being."
+- Anna Arias Duart, Chelsea Couture & Britta Rude.
+"Innovation and Social Interactions", part of the [Regional Academy on the United Nations 2021](http://www.ra-un.org/).

 ## Policy Briefs